-In 2015, a documentation report for the sector "Fugitive emissions from fuels" was published, including detailed information on the methodology used in the emission inventories for greenhouse gases and air pollution (Plejdrup et al., 2015).
-The report was reviewed by Glen Thistlethwaite from Ricardo Energy & Environment, Oxfordshire, UK.
+A documentation report for the sector "The Danish emission inventory for fugitive emissions from fuels" was published in 2021.
+The report includes detailed information on the methodology used in the emission inventories for greenhouse gases and air pollution (Plejdrup et al., 2021).
+The report was reviewed by Jesper Werner Løhndorf Christensen from the Danish Energy Agency.